aladin1998/spring-boot-AI/README.md

-# Spring Boot Application with DeepSeek and Ollama (Offline Mode using Docker-Compose)
+# Spring Boot Application with DeepSeek and Ollama

 This repository contains a Spring Boot application that integrates DeepSeek and Ollama for offline machine learning and natural language processing tasks.
 The application is designed to run locally using Docker-Compose, ensuring a seamless and isolated development environment.